jjv432/SeniorDesign/README.md

 ## Usage

 ### MATLAB: Simulations
-To get started with Matlab Simulations of PLCs, see the [Matlab Functions Readme](MatlabExamples/README.md) for more details of the functions that have been provided in the [MatlabExamples](MatlabExamples) folder for using Simulink.
+To get started with Matlab Simulations of PLCs in Simulink, see the [MatlabExamples](MatlabExamples) folder.
+Also in this folder is the [Matlab Functions Readme](MatlabExamples/README.md) if you want more details of the functions.

 The MATLAB simulations are used to provide students an oppurtunity to learn ladder logic without being concerned about using or damaging hardware.
 A number of objects and functions have been included to make the simulation as